-The accounting policies adopted are consistent with those of the previous financial year, except that the Company has adopted the following new accounting pronouncements starting January 1, 2018.
-Adoption of these pronouncements did not have any significant impact on the Company's financial position or performance unless otherwise indicated.
+The accounting policies adopted are consistent with those of the previous financial year, except that the Company has adopted the following new accounting pronouncements starting January 1, 2019.
+Adoption of these pronouncements did not have any significant impact on the Company's financial position or performance, unless otherwise indicated.
+Additional disclosures have been included in the notes to financial statements, as applicable.